Overlinking: Related concepts

 The opposites of overlinking are "null linking" and "underlinking", which are phenomena in which hyperlinks are reduced to such a degree as to remove all pointers to a likely-needed context of an unusual term, in the text-area where the term occurs.
 This results in reader frustration.
 Underlinking results whenever a reader encounters an odd term in an article (perhaps not even for the first time) and wants to briefly browse more deeply at that point, but finds they cannot, but rather is required to conduct an extensive search far up near the beginning of the article, in order to locate the only instance of the word or term being linked— or perhaps even to find that it hasn't been linked at all.

 Impact

-Overlinking may deplete users' attention because it competes with all others, increasing the time of processing all possible choices, and adding extra load on users' working memory (cognitive overload).
+Overlinking may undermine users' attention and increase the time of processing all the possible choices; it thus adds extra load on users' working memory (cognitive overload).